Murder of Khaled Idris Bahray

-Khaled Idris Bahray was an Eritrean refugee and asylum seeker in Germany, who was stabbed to death on January 12, 2015, in Dresden.
+Khaled Idris Bahray was an Eritrean refugee and asylum seeker who was stabbed to death on 12 January 2015, in Dresden, Saxony, Germany.
 Although it was widely speculated and claimed in the media and on social media that the murder had racist motives, some days later an Eritrean roommate of Bahray confessed to the murder.

 Life

 Khaled Idris Bahray was born in Keren, and was a Muslim.
 At the age of five, he fled with his mother and sister to Wadi Halfa in Sudan.
 As a refugee, he was able to receive neither an education nor employment.
 In 2014 he decided to flee with a cousin to Europe.
 They made their way over land to Libya and over the Mediterranean Sea via refugee boat.
 He arrived in Sicily, but his cousin perished on the boat journey.
 In August 2014 he arrived in a refugee camp in Munich, from where he was brought to Chemnitz, then housed in Schneeberg and finally in Dresden.
 In September 2014, he was assigned to a Dresden apartment with other refugees, in the district of Leubnitz-Neuostra.
 His friends and flatmates described him as a peace-loving and kindly man.